TommyK82/Hello-world/README.md

 # Hello-world
-this is just a test to get it more known
+this is just a test to get github more known

+My name is Tom and I am very new to all this ..  but very eager to lern it ...